 DISCLAIMER

-Every investment decision must be based on an examination of an exhaustive set of information provided by the entrepreneur on his online profile.
+Every investment decision must be based on an examination of an exhaustive set of information provided by the entrepreneur on their online profile.
 Spreds only proceeds to a limited verification of this information and does not control the investment opportunity within this company.
-Spreds did not verify the extent to which the business plan is deemed realistic and does not intervene with the final Information Note, including the retained maximum valuation.
+Spreds did not verify the extent to which the business plan is deemed realistic and does not intervene in determining the final terms of the investment, including the retained maximum valuation.
 Spreds will align itself with the financial terms negotiated with the co-investor(s).

 Unlocking locked-in minds